 Water-borne, food-borne and other infectious diseases (including measles, cholera, hepatitis, meningitis and tuberculosis) are common, with more serious outbreaks occurring from time to time.
 It is advisable to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever and/or are suffering from diarrhoea.

 The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
-For information on the outbreak and regional travel restrictions and preventative measures, see the Ebola outbreak in west Africa travel bulletin.
+For information on the outbreak and regional travel restrictions and preventative measures, see the Ebola outbreak in west Africa page.